-Fire service organisations are the primary agencies involved in providing emergency management services for fire events.
-The role of fire service organisations varies across jurisdictions but commonly includes prevention/mitigation, preparedness, response and recovery activities and services for each jurisdiction (table 9A.1).
-The full range of activities include:
+Fire service organisations are one of the primary agencies involved in providing emergency management services for fire events.
+The role of fire service organisations varies across jurisdictions but commonly includes prevention/mitigation, preparedness, response and recovery activities and services for each jurisdiction.
+Detailed activities by jurisdiction are available in table 9A.1.